taskcluster/taskcluster-docs/presentations/intro-talk/notes.md

  - Example: taskcluster-index that allows you to find tasks

 TaskCluster in Contrast to BuildBot/Jenkins
- - Self-serve PaaS
+ - Self-serve REST APIs
- - Minimal server-side project configuration
  - First class task-graph concept
- - Get everything through APIs
- - No central controller
+ - Minimal server-side project configuration (No central controller)

 TaskCluster at Mozilla
- - Average task pending time
+ - task pending time: max 11min, less than 30s
  - Number of tasks per day
  - Number of compute hours per day